 If you can’t find what you're looking for, you can

 There is an underground passage between the main building and the Fabiania wing.
 The passage in the main building opens from the bottom floor next to the café Rotunda.
 On the Fabiania end, the passage starts at the elevators and runs through the Aquarium corridor towards the main building.

 What can I do at the library?

-All of our library’s 5 reading rooms are available for you.
-The only exception is the special reading room, which requires separate permission.
+All of our library’s four reading rooms are available for you.
+The only exception is the Special Collections Reading Room, which requires separate permission.